OXIDprojects/oxid-flow-sass/README.md

 ## Notes

-- Twitter Bootstrap 3 is no [longer maintained](https://github.com/twbs/bootstrap/issues/20631).
-I thought about switching the whole Theme to Bootstrap 4 (which gets us `rem`, `flexbox`, …) but the HTML differences between v3 and v4 are huge, you would need to change all Flow Smarty templates by hand which would be a huge undertaking as well a pain to incorparate future OXID updates.
+- Twitter Bootstrap 3 is no [longer maintained](https://github.com/twbs/bootstrap/issues/20631) and 4 is still an alpha release.
+I thought about switching the whole theme to Bootstrap 4 (which gets us `rem`, `flexbox`, …) but the HTML differences between v3 and v4 are huge, you would need to change all Flow Smarty templates by hand which would be a huge undertaking as well a pain to incorparate future OXID updates.
 Additionally you lose compatibillity with popular OXID extensions.
 So v3 it is.

 ## Meta

 Jonathan Ströbele ([@stroebjo](https://twitter.com/stroebjo)) - [pbi planungsbüro INTERNET GmbH](https://planungsbuero.de/)